peterx7803/installLibrealsenseTX2/README.md

 Once the setup is complete, the library will be built and installed.

 Note that earlier versions of these scripts are in Tags.
-Note that SR300 is currently tested realsense SDK2
+Note that SR300 is only tested on realsense SDK2.